 How does a LEED Green Associate or LEED AP Credential Benefit You?

 LEED represents a wave towards the future.
 As demand for sustainable building practices increases, demand for professionals equipped with LEED knowledge will increase.
 Earning a LEED Green Associate or LEED AP credential also improves a professional’s marketability as design and construction firms will increasingly desire LEED credentials.
 For the budding designer, earning a LEED Green Associate or a LEED AP credential shows initiative for continued improvement.
 For both established and new professionals, a LEED Green Associate or a LEED AP credential exhibits depth of knowledge with the global standard in green building, LEED.

 Why should you earn a LEED Green Associate or LEED AP Credential?

 Once a LEED credential is earned, the prospective appeal to sustainably minded firms and clients skyrockets.
 Many clients insist on a design firm containing LEED credential-holding professionals.
 A sustainably minded firm will greatly favor a prospect with a LEED credential.
 A new study shows the demand for LEED green Associates has grown up 46% in the last 12 months.
 A 12 month scan of U.S Job postings show that more 9,000 jobs require a LEED Credential

 Limited time offer!
-Get our LEED Exam Prep For FREE
+Get our LEED Exam Prep For up to 50% OFF!

 Which LEED Credential is right for me?